-The Austin Independent School District's Student Code of Conduct has been revised to comply with state law as delineated in Chapter 37, Safe Schools Act, and Texas Education Code (TEC).
-The revised code is a collaborative effort between central and campus staff, parents/guardians, and other concerned community members.
-The Student Code of Conduct, as adopted by the Austin ISD Board of Trustees, outlines and covers specific expectations regarding appropriate conduct for all students, parents/guardians, teachers, and school administrators of Austin ISD.
-In accordance with state law, the Student Code of Conduct shall be available for review at the office of the campus principal and posted on the District's website.
+The Student Success Guide is Austin Independent School District's Student Code of Conduct.
+It has been revised to comply with state law as delineated in Chapter 37, Safe Schools Act, and Texas Education Code (TEC).
+The revised code is a collaborative effort between central office and campus staff, parents/guardians, and other concerned community members.
+The Student Success Guide, as adopted by the Austin ISD Board of Trustees, outlines and covers specific expectations regarding appropriate conduct for all students, parents/guardians, teachers, and school administrators of Austin ISD.
+In accordance with state law, the Student Success Guide shall be available for review at the office of the campus principal and posted on the District's website.

-The four key functions of the Student Code of Conduct are to describe:
+The four key functions of the Student Success Guide are to describe:

-- · Behavior that builds a positive environment for learning; - · Specific examples of student misconduct; - · Penalties that will be imposed for specific misconduct; and - District consistency in the matter of student discipline.
+- Behavior that builds a positive environment for learning; - · Specific examples of student misconduct; - Penalties that will be imposed for specific misconduct; and - District consistency in the matter of student discipline.

 The law requires that the District define and communicate to students and parents/guardians, student behavioral expectations and the various kinds of misconduct that may, or in some cases, must result in disciplinary actions.
-The District's Student Code of Conduct categorizes these infractions as Level I, II, III, and IV Offenses.
+The District's Student Success Guide categorizes these infractions as Level I, II, III, and IV Offenses.

-Level I - Violations of classroom rules:
+Level I Discipline Offenses - Violations of classroom rules: